pragma-/Plang/README.md

  * an identifier list (which may be omitted if there are no parameters desired)
  * and finally either a group of statements or a single statement

-An identifier list is a list of identifiers, each optionally prefixed with a type specifier, enclosed in parentheses.
+An identifier list is a parentheses-enclosed list of identifiers.
 The list is separated by a comma and/or whitespace.
+Each identifier optionally may be prefixed with a type specifier.
-In other words, the comma is optional.
-Each identifier may be followed by an optional initializer to create a default value.
+Each identifier may optionally be followed by an initializer to create a default value.

 Plang functions automatically return the value of the last statement or statement group.
 You may use the `return` keyword to return the value of an ealier statement.